emilstahl/nummergate/README.md

 WAP MSISDN Demo
 ==========
-Danish telcos share your telephone number without your consent.
+Danish mobile carriers share your telephone number without your consent.

 Read more (in danish):
 http://macbay.dk/5045435588673536